-When using position restraints a file with restraint coordinates can be supplied with -r, otherwise constraining will be done relative to the conformation from the -c option.
+When using position restraints a file with restraint coordinates can be supplied with -r, otherwise restraining will be done with respect to the conformation from the -c option.
+For free energy calculation the the coordinates for the B topology can be supplied with -rb, otherwise they will be equal to those of the A topology.

 Starting coordinates can be read from trajectory with -t.
 The last frame with coordinates and velocities will be read, unless the -time option is used.
 Note that these velocities will not be used when gen_vel = yes in your .mdp file.
+An energy file can be supplied with -e to have exact restarts when using pressure and/or Nose-Hoover temperature coupling.
+For an exact restart do not forget to turn off velocity generation and turn on unconstrained starting when constraints are present in the system.
 If you want to continue a crashed run, it is easier to use tpbconv.

 When preparing an input file for parallel mdrun it may be advantageous to partition the simulation system over the nodes in a way in which each node has a similar amount of work.
 The -shuffle option does just that.
 For a single protein in water this does not make a difference, however for a system where you have many copies of different molecules (e.g. liquid mixture or membrane/water system) the option is definitely a must.
+The output trajectories will also be shuffled. grompp writes an index file (option -deshuf) which can be used with trjconv to deshuffle the trajectories.